-Fig. 1.
+Fig a.
 Defining a putative repressor region (PRR) from naturally-occurring deletion HPFH mutations.
 Figure is based upon (13) deletions found in the HbVar database.
 Mapping of observed mutations associated with ß-thalassemia (grey bars) and observed mutations associated with HPFH (blue bars), it appears that deletion of a 1.72 kb region starting 167 bp upstream of the HBD gene is associated with an HPFH phenotype, while deletions that retain this region are associated with a ß-thalassemia phenotype.